dortizp/warriors-replay/README.md

 Also the character will have different attacks depending on its type.

-There are four types of dragons (lockheed, drogon, godzilla and smaug) with which you can fight, which you can touch randomly one of them.
+There are four types of dragons (Lockheed, Drogon, Godzilla and Smaug) with which you can fight, which you can touch randomly one of them.

 ## Attacks